Hora (dance): Horo in Bulgaria

 The traditional Bulgarian dance horo (хоро) comes in many shapes.
 It is not necessary to be in a circle; a curving line of people is also acceptable.
 The steps used in a horo dance are extremely diverse.
 The horo may vary between three and seven or eight steps forward and one to five or six steps back, depending on the specific type.

-Bulgarians believe that each village has their own type of horo.
+In Bulgaria, each region has their own type of horo.
 They differ by the rhythm of the music and the steps taken.
 There are no two horo dances with similar steps.
 There are probably over one hundred types of horo dances in the Bulgarian folklore.

 In the past, the horo dance had a social role in Bulgarian society.
 It was mainly for fun, as a contest of skills, or for show, leading to the development of the variety of horo dances.
 There are hora for people with little skill that can be learned in five to ten minutes, but there are also very sophisticated dances that cannot be learned unless one is fluent in many of the simpler dances.